 To ensure that the spa reaches its potential and to avoid poor asset performance in the long run, spa operators and developers may consider seeking assistance from a specialised spa consulting and management company.
 It can help monitor facility performance, implement appropriate standard operating procedures and regular training, and improve spa positioning by analysing the competitive marketplace and reviewing conceptual and design solutions.

 Both concept and design can make or break the success of a spa and, therefore, must be well thought through and professionally executed.
-A specialist spa consulting team can help create the concept that is unique and geared towards specific market segments and make sure the facility is designed, marketed, and staffed accordingly.
-Unlike other areas within the hotel, the design of the spa must focus on the ultimate guest journey and experience, ensuring proper flow and functional set up of various facilities, while also supporting the efficiency of operation.
+A specialist spa consulting team can help create a concept that is unique and geared towards specific market segments and make sure the facility is designed, marketed, and staffed accordingly.
+Unlike other areas within the hotel, the design of the spa must focus on the ultimate guest journey and experience, ensuring proper flow and functional set-up of various facilities, while also supporting the efficiency of operation.

 Industry Report: The Wellness Real Estate Development Process Explained